Class-incremental learning: survey and performance evaluation on image classification: Experimental setup

 For a fair comparison of IL methods, two main issues with non-IL evaluation need to be addressed.
 The first is that choosing the best hyperparameters for the sequence of tasks after those are learned is not a realistic scenario in that information from future tasks is used.
 A better comparison under an IL setting is to search for the best hyperparameters as the tasks are learned with the information at hand for each of them.
 Second, it makes the comparison very specific to the scenario, and in particular to the end of the specific sequence of tasks.
 It provides a less robust evaluation of the results over the rest of tasks, which means that other task sequence lengths are not taken into account.
 We feel that a broader evaluation of CL methods should include results over all tasks as if each of them were the last one for hyperparameter selection purposes.

-In order to provide this more robust evaluation, we use the Continual Hyperparameter Framework proposed in~\cite{delange2021continual}.
+In order to provide this more robust evaluation, we use the Continual Hyperparameter Framework proposed by De Lange et al.~\cite{delange2021continual}.
 This framework assumes that at each task, only the data for that task is available, as in a real scenario.
 For each task, a \textit{Maximal Plasticity Search} phase is used with Finetuning, and a \textit{Stability Decay} phase is used with the corresponding method.
-This allows to establish a reference performance first and find the best stability-plasticity trade-off second~\cite{delange2021continual} (see also \mbox{Appendix~\ref{app:hyperparams}}).
+This allows to establish a reference performance first and then find the best stability-plasticity trade-off~\cite{delange2021continual} (see also \mbox{Appendix~\ref{app:hyperparams}}).
 The hyperparameters that have no direct correspondence with the intransigence-forgetting duality are set to the recommended values for each of the methods.
 A list of those, together with the values can be found in \mbox{Appendix~\ref{app:hyperparams}}.